 The aim was to shift this major UK transport operator from an asset-driven business to a people-centric service business by implementing a comprehensive, bottom-up change programme based on listening and swift action.

-By proving to the frontline workforce that the company cared about their daily experience, First Bus achieved transformative operational and HR metrics over a four-year period:
+By proving to the frontline workforce that the company cared about their daily experience, our client achieved transformative operational and HR metrics over a four-year period:

 Ultimately, this strategy proved that organisational culture is not just a top-down statement, but rather what employees experience on an ordinary Tuesday in the depot.
 Treating people well and granting them autonomy directly drives superior financial and operational performance.